-333. Any individual who enters the last 2 years of their current engagement, those who submit Notice to Terminate with less than 2 years notice, those being compulsory discharged and those being medically discharged will all automatically be notified of a change of status from SP to SL or SP to ESL.
+334. Any individual who enters the last 2 years of their current engagement, those who submit Notice to Terminate with less than 2 years notice, those being compulsory discharged and those being medically discharged will all automatically be notified of a change of status from SP to SL or SP to ESL.
 In addition, both SLs and ESLs will receive a separate JPA workflow notification asking them to report for a mandatory resettlement briefing.
-The change of status notification and the notification to report for resettlement briefing is also automatically sent the individuals Line Manager and to individual's SRA.
-Other than those actions governed by use of MOD Forms 1746 and 1748 all SL and ESL must utilise JPA to facilitate applications for resettlement activities and should refer to the appropriate Business Process Guides.
-To access resettlement entitlements SL and ESL
+The change of status notification and the notification to report for resettlement briefing is also automatically sent to the SL's LM and SRA.
+Other than those actions governed by use of MOD Form 1746 all SL and ESL must utilise JPA to facilitate applications for resettlement activities and should refer to the appropriate Business Process Guides.
+To access resettlement entitlements SL and ESL must use JPA Self Service - Employee Armed Forces and use the Resettlement tab to facilitate their resettlement activities by using the following electronic forms: